The Gumberg Library seeks to make its resources accessible to all users.

-Library users are expected to conduct themselves in a manner that is respectful of others and that is in keeping with the Library’s purpose.
-Those who engage in behavior that infringes on the rights of others, poses danger to themselves or others, or violates University or Library policies may be asked to leave the building.
+All Gumberg Library users are expected to conduct themselves in a manner that is respectful of others and that is in keeping with the Library’s purpose.
+Those who engage in behavior that infringes on the rights of others, poses danger to themselves or others, or violates Duquesne University or Gumberg Library policies will be asked to leave the building.
 Staff will call Public Safety officers to handle the situation if the staff member believes it is advisable to do so.
 Unlawful behavior will be reported to Public Safety.
 Violations of Duquesne’s Student Handbook will be reported to the Director of the Office of Student Conduct.

 Gumberg Library provides information resources, educational opportunities, and individualized services embodying Duquesne University’s Spiritan identity and commitment to academic excellence.